kagiko/vaultwarden-wiki/Running-a-private-vaultwarden-instance-with-Let's-Encrypt-certs.md

 ./vaultwarden
 ```

+> [!NOTE]
-Note: It does not matter if vaultwarden has been running already or not before you set up caddy.
+> It does not matter if vaultwarden has been running already or not before you set up caddy.

 You should now be able to reach your vaultwarden instance at https://my-vw.duckdns.org.
 If not, check the output of caddy.